The Best Way to Paint Concrete

 I love how these bowls also have the leaf on both top and bottom, so they deserve the best way to paint concrete.

-You can never get that amount of detail by ‘globbing’ on paint.
-And it is so fast!
+You can never get that amount of detail by applying thick coats of paint.
+And this method is so fast!

 Change colours to mimic nature.
 Don’t use colours straight from the tube, come on, mix some unique colours.
 You know this is the best way to paint concrete!
 Look outside for inspiration.